 Opening the computer, this turns out to be a real disaster!
 Not only is there external damage caused by transport, but the interior also looks bad: oxidized and very dirty.

-Despite the precarious appearance of this IBM PS/2 model 30 for spare parts, I still decide to recover the RAM, the 20MB hard disk and the 3.5 inch 720KB floppy disk drive.
+Despite the precarious aspect of this IBM PS/2 Model 30 for spare parts, I decide to recover the RAM, the 20MB hard disk and the 3.5 -inch 720kb floppy disk.

 These components must be tested by installing them in a working computer of the same model.